cichengzi/cichengzi.github.io/content/project/industrial_named_entity_recognition/index.md

 #slides: example
 ---

-This is a project about capacity estimation of lithium-ion batteries.
+This is a project about pretrained language model based nested named entity recognition of manufacturing text.